Choronzon: View of Aleister Crowley

 Arthur Calder-Marshall states in The Magic of my Youth that Neuburg gave a quite different account of the event, recounting that he and Crowley evoked the spirit of "a foreman builder from Ur of the Chaldees", who chose to call himself "P.472".
 The conversation begins when two British students ask Neuburg about a version of the story in which Crowley turned him into a zebra and sold him to a zoo. both the words attributed to him in Liber 418 and the statement of Crowley biographer Lawrence Sutin.

 Choronzon is deemed to be held in check by the power of the goddess Babalon, inhabitant of Binah, the third sephirah of the Tree of Life.
 Both Choronzon and the abyss are discussed in Crowley's Confessions:

 The name of the Dweller in the Abyss is Choronzon, but he is not really an individual.
 The Abyss is empty of being; it is filled with all possible forms, each equally inane, each therefore evil in the only true sense of the word—that is, meaningless but malignant, in so far as it craves to become real.
 These forms swirl senselessly into haphazard heaps like dust devils, and each such chance aggregation asserts itself to be an individual and shrieks, "I am I!" though aware all the time that its elements have no true bond; so that the slightest disturbance dissipates the delusion just as a horseman, meeting a dust devil, brings it in showers of sand to the earth.

 C. F. Russell, one of Crowley's disciples, went on to found the Choronzon Club, later renamed the GBG.

 In popular culture

 An invocation of Choronzon forms the basis for a 1980 episode of Hammer House of Horror entitled "Guardian of the Abyss", in which a cult called The Choronzon Society uses John Dee's scrying mirror to conjure Choronzon.

 Choronzon appears in issue #4 of Neil Gaiman's Sandman series as a demon in hell.

+Chronozon is an NPC in the online game Old School Runescape.

+Chronozon appears under the name of Chorozo as the companion of Aleister Crowley in the Yu-Gi-Oh!
+OCG Stories manga's Magistus arc, which is thematically based on Thelema.